Courtesy of Blade

 The Uberjets app also allows users to find so-called empty-leg deals.
 In such cases, a private jet has dropped passengers on a one-way leg and would otherwise return to its home base empty.
 Instead, the jet-set can benefit from flying the return leg home at a discount.
 But it involves chartering an entire jet, so it’s pricey: An empty-leg flight from California to New York could cost $20,000.
 A recent search with the Uberjets app yielded a one-way leg at around $8,500 between New York and Fort Lauderdale for a private jet seating six.

 And, of course, Uber, the ride-sharing platform, wants a piece of the private jet pie, too.
 Uber is working on intra-city transport with vertical takeoff and landing aircraft, called Uber Elevate.
-The ride-sharing giant intends to launch suburb-to-city air transport by 2023, according to its website.
+The ride-sharing giant intends to launch suburb-to-city air transport by 2023, according to Uber's website.
 A spokesperson for the company said there are no plans to operate Uber Elevate between cities—but perhaps it’s only a matter of time before Uber gets into the air travel business.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips